mvolkmann/blog/src/smalltalk.md

 Inspector windows are live, so changes made to the instance variables are reflected.

+Let's walk through an example:

+1. Open the World menu and select "New Morph...".
+1. Select "Basic...Boxed Morph".
+   An orange rectangle will appear, attached to the mouse cursor.
+1. Move to where you want to place it and click to drop it.
+1. cmd-click on the morph to open its halo.
+1. Click the blue button on the top row.
+1. Select "debug...inspect morph" to open an Inspect window for the object that represents that morph.
+1. Click the `color` instance variable and note that the value is a `Color` object.
+1. Select the name "Color" and press cmb-b (Browse it) to open a System Browser window focused on the `Color` class.
+1. Click the "class" button to see a list of the class methods in the `Color` class.
+1. Click the method category "named colors" and note that one of the methods is "red".
+1. Back in the Inspect window, click in the bottom pane.
+1. Enter `self color: Color red` and press cmd-d (Do it).
+1. Note that the fill color of the morph changes to red.

 ### Explore Windows

 This displays an object tree starting at a specific object.